FarmBot-Docs/farmbot-meta/v1.0/Marketing/media-kit.md

 ---
 title: "Media Kit"
 slug: "media-kit"
-excerpt: "Media you are free to use when sharing our technology and vision"
+description: "Media you are free to use when sharing our technology and vision"
 ---

 * toc